yersim/Pastobiome/Metagenomic_analysis/README.txt

-Shotgun metagenomic analysis from JM master thesis.
+Shotgun metagenomic analysis for the Pastobiome study
-The following R code is available: